ryanwang520/api-docs/source/includes/_integrations.md

 ### Data Pushing Details

-We categorize data pushing into two types based on the data involved:
+We categorize data pushing into three types based on the data involved:

 ### Automatic Push for Drawing PDF and Proposal PDFs